 Misting an african violet to help improve humidity levels is ok to do occasionally but prolonged exposure to water will cause leaf damage.

 It is best to use the other methods mentioned, for increasing humidity.

 If you read our african violet leaves guide you will quickly learn why it is a bad idea to wet the foliage of your african violet.

 Because african violet leaves are best left dry I discourage people from misting their plants at all.

-Occasional misting of an african violet will not do much harm but if your regular care routine includes misting then you may find that leaf damage occurs on your houseplant.
-In truth, misting should only be used as a last resort.
-As there are other steps you can take to increase humidity I really do not see the need to mist an african violet plant at all.
+Occasional misting of an african violet will not do much harm but if your regular care routine includes misting the plant then you may find that leaf damage occurs quite quickly.

-The easiest way to ensure your african violet soil has the correct moisture levels is to use a self-watering pot or container.
-Just keep in mind (as I covered in this article) that african violets do not like to be root bound and as the roots grow outward rather than downward, wider pots that are a shallower than normal tend to work best.
+Just keep in mind (as I covered in this article) that african violets do not like to be root bound. because the roots grow outward rather than downward, wider pots that are shallower than normal, like these, tend to work best.